solarkennedy/xkyle.com/content/post/2022-12-01-platform-abstraction-theory.markdown

 - **Devs**: Ok.
 I hope the platform sucks less.

 But there is a big difference.
-Previously Ops/Devops built things *for themselves*.
+Previously Ops/Devops built things _for themselves_.
-In this new world, they are building things (the platform) *for internal developers*.
+In this new world, they are building things (the platform) _for internal developers_.

 But what should they build?

 ## A Fundamental Theorem of Platforms

-For internal platforms, you can be much less polished than offering a product to the industry.
+For internal platforms, you can be much less polished than an industry product offering.
 This is both an advantage and sometimes leads to long term disdain of internal platforms.

-But it also means, for an internal platform, your fundamental goal is to provide business value, and it doesn't necessarily need to be something that would sell on the open market.
+But it also means, for an internal platform, your fundamental goal is to _provide business value_, and it doesn't necessarily need to be something that would sell on the open market.

-Therefore, here is what I've got for a fundamental theory of (internal) platforms:
+Therefore, here is what I've got for a Fundamental Theory of (internal) Platforms:

-> One should be build an internal platform to solve real business needs, starting with the following properties:
+> One should be build an _internal platform_ to solve **real business needs**, starting with the following properties:
+>
-> * As high-level of an abstraction as possible, evolving to later provide lower-levels as well
+> - As high-level of an abstraction as possible, evolving to later provide lower-levels as well
-> * As opinionated as possible to start, evolving to more flexibility with _other_ offerings
+> - As opinionated as possible to start, evolving to more flexibility with _other_ offerings
-> * As little self-service as possible, evolving to more self-service
+> - As little self-service as possible, evolving to more self-service
-> * As multi-tenant as possible, evolving to (more expensive) isolated environments as the business requires it
+> - As multi-tenant as possible, evolving to (more expensive) isolated environments as the business requires it

 This theory is more like the [Fundamental Theorem of Poker](https://en.wikipedia.org/wiki/Fundamental_theorem_of_poker), where: